 Once you have gone through U.S. Customs, you will need to retrieve your luggage for customs inspection.
 Even though your luggage will have been checked through to Syracuse, you still have to collect it at the Port of Entry, go through customs, and THEN you may give it back to the airline to send on to Syracuse.
 Usually, there are airline agents waiting outside the customs area to assist you with your luggage.
 Please remember to make sure that it is tagged for Syracuse when you hand it off to the airline.
 In the event of lack of time for transfer, flight cancellations or delays, you will need to work with the airline agent to switch to another flight or possible airline.

 How do I get to the ELI from the Syracuse Airport?

-ELI staff members are happy to greet you at the Syracuse airport and take you to your campus housing, providing you arrive before 7 pm and have sent your travel itinerary to our office at least two weeks before arrival.
-Unfortunately, we cannot transport friends or family members.
-If family or friends are travelling with you, taxi cabs are available for approximately $30.
-Please provide us with your flight itinerary at least one week prior to arrival.
-If you arrive after 7 pm, we recommend that you take a taxi or stay at the Best Western Hotel on airport property and we can pick you up the following morning.
-You can make a reservation at the Best Western by calling 315-455-7362 (tel: 1-315-455-7362), or at the Best Western website.
+ELI staff members will do their best to greet you at the Syracuse airport and take you to your campus housing, providing you complete the airport pick-up request form.
+Unfortunately, we cannot transport friends or family members, but taxis and ride-share services are available.
+If you arrive after 8 pm, we recommend that you stay at the Best Western Hotel on airport property and we can pick you up the following morning.
+You can make a reservation at the Best Western website.

 Staying in a Hotel